AbdulShabazz/OpenAI-gpt-2/README.md

 ## Usage

+This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2.

+For basic information, see our [model card](./model_card.md).

 - To update the GPT-2 model aka its APIs, use the endpoints defined in `gpt_core_v2.py`.
 - To load or train the model, refer to the functions in `gpt.py`.
 - For encoding/decoding tasks, utilize the helper functions in `codec.py`.